mtnuss/cryogenic-composite-tank-thesis/optimization-3/README.md

 ```

 Summary
 This final optimization phase resulted in understanding just how much of each ply orientation in their chosen shapes was needed for each case.
-This resulted in multiple final designs which were analyzed using FEM and compared to determine final masses and apoproximate manufacturing times using CNC machining software VCP/VCS by Vericut.
+This resulted in multiple final designs which were analyzed using FEM and compared to determine final masses and apoproximate manufacturing times using CNC machining software VCP/VCS by Vericut. h3d files are not included, as github does not support such large files.
+But these are obtained when you run the simulations if you are truly curious.